-Consolidated gross profit as a percentage of net sales in fiscal 2012 increased to 25% from 22% in fiscal 2011.
-Gross profit improved because of the higher sales described above, a greater proportion of sales from higher margin products and 25% lower costs for fuel, primarily natural gas, used to operate kilns that dry our clay.
-Partially offsetting these positive impacts were higher packaging, freight and material costs.
-The increase in packaging and freight costs are described in the operating segment discussions above.
-Material costs were negatively impacted by a 6% increase in non-fuel manufacturing cost per ton produced, including depreciation and amortization.
-The increase in non-fuel manufacturing costs was attributed to higher depreciation expense and increased manufacturing of products that required purchased additives, fragrances and other materials.
+Consolidated gross profit as a percentage of net sales in fiscal 2013 increased to 27% from 25% in fiscal 2012.
+Gross profit improved due to the higher sales described above, a greater proportion of sales from higher margin products and lower costs for packaging.
+Partially offsetting these positive impacts were higher freight and material costs per ton, as described by operating segment below.
+Material costs were also effected by a 4% increase in the fuel cost per ton produced, primarily for natural gas used to operate kilns that dry our clay.

-Selling, general and administrative expenses as a percentage of net sales were 20% in fiscal 2012, compared to 16% in fiscal 2011.
-The discussions of each segment's operating income above describes the increased selling, general and administrative expenses that were allocated to the operating segments, including approximately \$7,800,000 higher advertising costs in the Retail and Wholesale Products Group.
-The remaining unallocated corporate expenses in fiscal 2012 included a higher estimated annual incentive plan bonus accrual and higher costs for the supplemental employee retirement plan.
+Selling, general and administrative expenses as a percentage of net sales were 19% in fiscal 2013, compared to 20% in fiscal 2012.
+The discussions of each segment's operating income below describe the changes in selling, general and administrative expenses that were allocated to the operating segments, including approximately \$3,000,000 lower advertising costs in the Retail and Wholesale Products Group.
+The remaining unallocated corporate expenses in fiscal 2013 included a higher estimated annual incentive plan bonus accrual.
 The incentive bonus expense was based on performance targets that are established for each fiscal year.
-See Note 9 of the Notes to the Consolidated Financial Statements for additional information about the supplemental employee retirement plan.
+Expenses also increased for the pension plan and for research and development, but decreased for the SERP.
+See Notes 10 and 11 of the Notes to the Consolidated Financial Statements for additional information about the pension plan and the SERP, respectively.

-Our effective tax rate was 27.1% of pre-tax income in fiscal 2012 compared to 25.5% in fiscal 2011.
-During fiscal 2012, we generated an additional \$955,000 in alternative minimum tax credits ("AMT") based on the fiscal 2011 tax return as filed.
-Consistent with AMT credits generated in prior years, we recorded a full valuation allowance against these credits, which increased the fiscal 2012 effective tax rate.
-This increase was partially offset by a higher deduction for tax mining depletion.
-See Note 6 of the Notes to the Consolidated Financial Statements for additional information about our income taxes.
+Our effective tax rate was 16.6% of pre-tax income in fiscal 2013 compared to 27.1% in fiscal 2012.
+During fiscal 2013, we utilized approximately \$1,369,000 of our domestic AMT attributes.
+We correspondingly reduced the domestic AMT valuation allowance that had been established in prior years, which resulted in a lower federal income tax rate.
+See Note 7 of the Notes to the Consolidated Financial Statements for additional information about our income taxes.